khoeger/khoeger.github.io/_posts/2018-09-15-creating-a-vortex-of-sound.md

 ---
 layout: post
 title:  "Creating A Vortex of Sound"
-date:   2018-09-15 16:15:00 -0500
+date:   2018-09-15 16:00:00 -0500
 categories: celebratingABenevolentStorm csound project vortexOfSound
 published: true
 postHero: /assets/img/2018/2018-09-15/DSCF8263_crop2.png
 ---

-The project I have been working on over the last year is **Vortex of Sound**.
+The main project I have been working on over the last year is **Vortex of Sound**.
 The goal is to use mathematics and traditional composition techniques to create an interesting headphone-based audio experience.
 Once complete, sound will spiral around a listener in various ways.

 # Basic Concept & Inspiration

 ## Concept
-Imagine a collection of hundreds or thousands of people playing instruments, playing one musical piece.
+Imagine a collection of hundreds or thousands of people playing instruments.
+All are playing one musical piece together.
-They are standing in a ring around you.
+They are encircling you, forming a disk around you.
 What might that musical experience sound like?

 Now, imagine that they aren't just stationary, but are circling you while playing.
 How has your listening experience changed?

+Some of the players now float above the heads of the others.
+You also float.
+You are now floating in the center of a cylinder-like shape.
+How has this changed your listening experience?

 Now, what if the players could walk through you?
-And could float?
-In this case, the ring becomes a vortex, and it will move from far away, pass through you, and end far away.
-All the while, it will rotate.
-How will this change your listening experience?
+The mass of players starts far away, passes through you, and ends far away in another direction.
+It keeps on rotating as it moves in space around you.
+What does it sound like now?

-I am not sure what the end result will sound like.
+Truthfully, while I can envision what I want to happen, I have no clue what it will sound like.
-I hope that the end result is interesting and will take a pleasant musical experience and elevate it.
+I hope that the end result is interesting and will take a pleasant musical experience and elevate it into an unforgettable one.

 ## Inspiration
 At the Immersive Music Hackathon in December 2018, I was introduced to the concept of an immersive audio experience.
-This is part of my exploration of the concept!
+This project is part of my exploration of this concept!

-The idea very vaguely is inspired by the motion of a storm.
+I also took the motion of storms as a source of inspiration for this project.
-I respect their sheer power, and how they, as a force of nature, can drastically change the environment.
+I respect storms' sheer power, and how they, as a force of nature, can drastically change the environment.
 While the shape and motion are modeled somewhat after hurricanes, this project is a homage to all storms, those of nature, those caused by social or political actions, or those brewing solely within the listener.
 May experiencing a storm force us to examine our environment and our ways, making us wiser, even if we weathered the storm by retreating.